Premiership of Sheikh Mujibur Rahman

-The premiership of Sheikh Mujibur Rahman began on January 12 of 1972 when he was sworn in as the Prime Minister of Bangladesh after briefly serving as the President after returning from Pakistan's jail on January 10, 1972.
-He served as the Prime Minister of Bangladesh until January 25, 1975, for three years, and later led the parliament to adopt an amendment of the constitution that made him the President of Bangladesh, effectively for life.
+The premiership of Sheikh Mujibur Rahman began on January 12 of 1972 when he was sworn in as the Prime minister after briefly serving as the President after returning from Pakistan's jail on January 10, 1972.
+He served as the Prime Minister of Bangladesh until January 25, 1975, for three years, and later led the parliament to adopt an amendment of the constitution that made him the President of Bangladesh.

 Sheikh Mujibur Rahman took charge as the Prime Minister within a month of Bangladesh's winning freedom from Pakistan after one of the deadliest wars.
 Bangladesh was plagued with endless problems due to the war and natural calamities after the war.
 Most of the country's bridges were destroyed during the war and the southern part of the country was yet to recover from the 1970 Bhola Cyclone.
 Physical assets of US$1200 million were destroyed.
 However, Bangladesh received foreign aid of around US$1900 million from development partners from 1972 to 1975 to address these problems.

-Bangladesh introduced four principles under Sheikh Mujib- Democracy, Socialism, Nationalism and Secularism- when the constitution of Bangladesh was adopted by the parliament in November 1972, within a year of independence.
+Bangladesh introduced four principles under Sheikh Mujib – Democracy, Socialism, Nationalism and Secularism - when the constitution of Bangladesh was adopted by the parliament in November 1972, within a year of independence.
 To attain the ideas of socialism, Bangladesh nationalized all the major industries and imposed a ceiling for private investments that significantly impacted the growth of enterprises and slowed down the economic activities inside the country.
 By 1974, the share of customs duty and sales tax in the total tax of Bangladesh fell down to 39%, from 48.8% of 1972.
 The slowing down of economic activities, politicized rent management and a devastating flood resulted in a deadly famine in 1974 that took the lives of hundreds and thousands of people.